Are orgasms ok? Is it normal to go off it? What positions are best during pregnancy? Here’s what you need to know about sex when you’re expecting.

 4. What if I don’t, erm, want to have sex?

-You might not want to have sex during pregnancy because you’re nauseous, vomiting, worried about harming the baby, not into it or just exhausted (Orji et al, 2002; Gokyildiz and Beji 2005).
+You might not want to have penetrative sex during pregnancy because you’re nauseous, vomiting, worried about harming your baby, not into it or just exhausted (Jawed-Wessel and Sevick 2017).
 If so, that is absolutely your prerogative.

 5. What if it’s my partner that doesn’t want sex?

 Well, that can be normal too.
 Just as your libido will change during each trimester of pregnancy, your partner’s might change too.
-They might have a lot going on in their mind too about the upcoming changes to your life and what’s going on in your body (von Sydow, 1999).
+They might have a lot going on in their mind too about the upcoming changes to your life and what’s going on in your body (Rados let al, 2015).

-Your partner might be worried about hurting the baby, or you, or feel self-conscious about the baby ‘hearing’ things (it can’t, by the way) (von Sydow 1999; Gokyildiz and Beji 2005).
+Your partner might be worried about hurting the baby, or you, or feel self-conscious about the baby ‘hearing’ things (it can’t, by the way) (Beveridge et al. 2018).
 The best thing to do is speak to each other honestly and openly about how you’re both feeling (Polomeno, 2000).

 6. Are some penetrative sex positions better than others when pregnant?

 Yes, but it’s a very individual thing.
-Missionary might get uncomfortable quickly because of your bump and anything where your partner is going in too deeply might be uncomfortable (NHS Choices, 2018).
+Missionary might get uncomfortable quickly because of your bump and anything where your partner is going in too deeply might be uncomfortable (NHS, 2018a).
 You could try:

 - Being on top.
 This protects your bump and lets you control how deep your partner goes.
 The same applies if you straddle him while he sits on a chair.